Mandy Dingle: 1995–2001

 Mandy comes to Emmerdale for her cousin Tina Dingle's (Jacqueline Pirie) wedding to Luke McAllister (Noah Huntley).
-She later returns to live with her uncle Zak Dingle (Steve Halliwell), having been disowned by her father, Caleb (Mike Kelly).
+She later returns to live with her uncle Zak Dingle (Steve Halliwell), having been disowned by her father, Caleb Dingle (Mike Kelly).
 She finds work as a barmaid at The Woolpack, where her feisty personality makes her an instant hit with the locals.
 Mandy is initially very promiscuous but the arrival of vet Paddy Kirk (Dominic Brunt) proves to be a turning point in Mandy's life.
 She falls in love with Paddy and is willing to settle down and get married, but their romance suffers problems.
 Mandy's cousin Butch Dingle (Paul Loughran) overhears Paddy ridiculing their family and he tells Mandy, who orders Paddy out of her house.
 Paddy leaves for Ireland where he has a job and returns to the village the following month.
 He and Mandy reconcile after he apologises to her family.

 Paddy's mother, Barbara Kirk (Judi Jones), disapproves of Mandy and, convincing her that she will only make Paddy miserable if they marry, pays Mandy to marry her cousin, Butch Dingle, instead.
 Butch had always been in love with Mandy and readily accepts his cousin's proposal, marrying her in a secret registry office ceremony.
 However, despite trying to make her marriage work, Mandy cannot ignore the fact that she truly loves Paddy and they begin an affair.
 Butch is livid when he discovers the truth and the Dingle family disowns Mandy for her infidelity, although her uncle Zak and his wife Lisa Dingle (Jane Cox) eventually come round after Paddy delivers their unexpected daughter, Belle (James and Emily Mather).
 Following her divorce from Butch, Mandy marries Paddy.
 However, Mandy soon begins feeling inferior as Paddy is a university graduate and she is just a barmaid.
 With Paddy's encouragement, Mandy enrols in a college course in Hotten, but this proves to be the downfall in their marriage.
 Whilst at college, Mandy becomes attracted to her lecturer and they eventually embark on an affair.
 However, when she discovers that her lecturer is only using her for sex, a distraught and guilt-ridden Mandy comes clean to a devastated Paddy.
 With their marriage over, Mandy then departs the village to live with her best friend, Kelly Windsor (Adele Silva), in London.
 She returns briefly the following year in order to win Paddy back after realising the mistake she had made but seeing that he is happy and settled with post office worker Emily Dingle (Kate McGregor), Butch's widow, Mandy leaves the village again.